to Definitions and Notes links

-Benchmark A measurement or evaluative
+Benchmark - A measurement or evaluative strategy

-to other universities.
+other universities.
 The comparison is external.

-together, including Course Sections that are conjoined or normally
+meet together, including Course Sections that are conjoined or normally

 meet with each other as part of an instructional offering, such

-as when a section from both an honors course and from
+as when a section from both an "honors" course and from

 the related regular course share a common lecture.

-the requirements of a formal instructional offering, identified
+complete the requirements of a formal instructional offering, identified

 by a specific subject field and course number.

-semester, or its equivalent in total work for short courses.
+or its equivalent in total work for short courses.

-Distinguished and Named Professors Individuals whose
+Distinguished and Named Professors - Individuals

-achievements in scholarship or research have been internationally
+whose achievements in scholarship or research have been internationally

 recognized or who have made a unique contribution to the University